What is 3D Printing?

 What is the Quality of 3D Printed Restorations?

-With either technology, the accuracy and precision of the final dental restoration depends on many different factors including the overall quality of the 3D printer itself, the properties of the raw material, the CAD software used to translate the design to the manufacturing process, how the restoration is handled and processed post-manufacturing, and how well calibrated and integrated all of these systems are.
-Over the past few years, both the quality and precision of finished restorations have increased exponentially allowing restorations to be printed with little to no chairside adjustments.
-Printed restorations have the advantage of having no polymerization shrinkage.
-This results in a denture with superior fit compared with acrylic monomer-based dentures.
+With either technology, the accuracy and precision of the final dental restoration depend on many different factors, including the speed and overall quality of the 3D printer itself, the properties of the raw material, the CAD software used to translate the design to the manufacturing process, how the restoration is handled and processed post-manufacturing, and how well-calibrated and integrated all of these systems are with one another.
+Over the past few years, both the quality and precision of finished restorations produced by both light technologies have increased exponentially, allowing restorations to be printed with little to no chairside adjustments.

 Post-Manufacturing Processing